cdot/SVGcut/README.md

 # SVG2Gcode

-A simple CAM package that runs in the browser.
+A simple Computer Aided Manufacturing (CAM) package that runs in the browser.
 It takes SVG (Scalable Vector Graphics) files as inputs, and generates Gcode under interactive control.
+You can then save the Gcode for sending to your CNC machine, for example using [Candle](https://github.com/Denvi/Candle).

-SVG2Gcode is a fork of Tim Fleming's jscut, which is largely undocumented and has been unsupported since 2014.
+SVG2Gcode is a fork of [Tim Fleming's jscut](https://jscut.org/), which is largely undocumented and has been unsupported since 2014.
+Tim is recognised as author of all his code, even where it has been extensively rewritten.

 ## Preparing your SVG